Readify/madskillz/README.md

 - I happily take responsibility for what I produce.
 - I avoid going dark and I know when to call out for help.
 - Even when I disagree with something I continue work enthusiastically and learn from the journey.
-- Every venture has mundane tasks, and I work happily and diligently through them.
+- Every venture has mundane tasks and I work happily and diligently through them.
 - I go out of my way develop a friendly and professional rapport with my customer and their team members.
-- My contribution to team discussions are net-positive, informative and helpful.
+- My contributions to team discussions are net-positive, informative and helpful.

 ## Senior Developer
-> I am a highly sought after member of a Readify team with a proven record of shipping high quality code to production.
+> I am a highly sought-after member of a Readify team with a proven record of shipping high-quality code to production.

 #### I am trusted to ship full products (or vertical slices of larger products) from idea to production.
 - I am proficient with my tools and the core building blocks used by our team.
 - I can confidently step outside my comfort zone and adapt quickly to new technologies.
 - I am proficient at qualifying and reducing technical debt.
-- I am comfortable pulling together the LEGO blocks of a full product.
+- I am comfortable pulling together the Lego blocks of a full product.
 - I am comfortable standing up an automated integration and delivery pipeline.
 - I am comfortable setting technical direction for brown-fields product, reducing technical debt
 - I know how to make pragmatic choices in order to ship a product.